 Welcome

-I write to extend to you a warm welcome to the 2023 academic year from the Office of Graduate Studies.
+I write to extend to you a warm welcome to the 2024 academic year from the Office of Graduate Studies.
 We are here to help you achieve your educational and career goals while enjoying an excellent graduate student experience.
 Please take a moment to drop by our Events website and view our “Events Calendar” to see which social and career development activities sponsored by our office fits your interests.
 Also, please note that your Graduate Student Senate hosts several social events, professional development opportunities, and open forums to discuss issues pertinent to graduate students.
-Lastly, the 2023 academic year kicks off TCU’s 150th anniversary celebration.
+Lastly, we are still in the swing of TCU’s 150th anniversary celebration.
 The campus will be abuzz with numerous special events, banners and advertisements highlighting our sesquicentennial celebration.
-There will be several avenues for you to participate in the success of TCU’s sesquicentennial celebration and it starts with exploring TCU’s 150th and Protect the Purple websites to find out how you can safely participate in the festivities.

 We can’t wait to personally greet you and welcome our first timers to our campus.
 Go Frogs!